jpeddicord/cse560/Assembler/doc/src/logbook.rst

 documentation we will be creating for SP2.
 We've realized we will need to redo the organization again once we have to deal with
 SP3 and SP4 as well as these are entirely different from the Assembler and will need their own sections.
 Back and top links have been made to assist users in navigating the documentation with less scrolling.
-The user guide has been updated with more detail and pictures, however this wil need to be updated again after the creation of SP2 to explain to the user the object file and new Assembly report that will be created.
+The user guide has been updated with more detail and pictures, however this will need to be updated again after the creation of SP2 to explain to the user the object file and new Assembly report that will be created.
 The tables have also been updated with descriptions.
 We've has some discussion about getting SP2 working and as of now don't expect it to be too difficult.
 Because we did so much in pass 1, we should have a majority of hex code calculated and really just need to deal with adc/adce and labels that were used before they were declared and of course output